IBM/application-modernization-javaee-quarkus/README.md

 ### TL;DR

-If you want to run the application locally, you can invoke the following commands.
+If you want to run the modernized application locally, you can invoke the following commands.
 All you need is a local Docker installation and the git CLI.

 ```
 $ git clone https://github.com/nheidloff/application-modernization-javaee-quarkus.git && cd application-modernization-javaee-quarkus